MicrosoftDocs/cpp-docs/docs/cppcx/platform-arrayreference-class.md

 ### Remarks

-[Platform::ArrayReference](../cppcx/platform-arrayreference-class.md) and [Platform::Array](../cppcx/platform-array-class.md) are standard C++ class templates, not ref classes.
+[Platform::ArrayReference](../cppcx/platform-arrayreference-class.md) is a standard C++ class template, and [Platform::Array](../cppcx/platform-array-class.md) is a ref class.

 ## See also